Samuel Gawith & The Kendal Brown House

 Following the death of Thomas Harrison, his son, also called Thomas, took over the business and worked alongside with the older Mr Brocklebank.
 In around 1830, Thomas Harrison Jr bought 27 Lowther Street to use both as his family home and for the tobacco factory.
 Thomas Harrison Jr had two daughters, Jane and Ann and in 1838, Jane at just the age of 18 or 19, eloped to Gretna Green to marry a young plumber and glazier from Kendal, Samuel Gawith.
 Initially her father was against the match, but they clearly reconciled at some point as when he died in 1841, the property at Lowther Street and the business was left to Jane and Ann.
 Jane and Samuel moved into Lowther Street and Samuel took up the trade of tobacco manufacture and "Brocklebank & Gawith" was born.

 In 1842, Jane gave birth to their first child, a son also called Samuel.
-The couple went on to have 5 more children and three of these were to go into the tobacco trade and would all end up running their own tobacco enterprises.
+The couple went on to have 8 more children (two who unfortunately died fairly young) and three of these were to go into the tobacco trade and would all end up running their own tobacco enterprises.
 When Mr Brocklebank died in the 1840's Samuel assumed full control of the tobacco business.
 Jane's sister Ann died in 1852 and the company and property passed entirely to Jane and Samuel Gawith.
 Samuel Gawith became an important figure in the civic life of Kendal as well as a renowned business man and in 1865 became mayor of Kendal.
 But just a year earlier his wife died and then before the end of his first year as mayor, Samuel also passed away.

 Just two years later, John Illingworth left the company, after around 12 years of service, to set up his own rival company, also within Kendal.
 But the Gawith partnership continued and flourished for another ten years until the year 1877 when there was an agreement of separation with Samuel Gawith (II) being given the choice of either the snuff mill at Mealbank or Lowther Street.
 He chose the mill and took over this along with all the snuff making machinery and his company became 'Samuel Gawith, snuff manufacturer', while John Edward stayed on at Lowther Street and concentrated initially on tobacco production, mostly twist.